MuhammadFarag/hello-go/README.md

 Go doesn't support tail recursion optimization.
 However, function stacks in go is dynamic which mitigate the risk of stack over flow, thus most of reasonably bound or terminating recursion calls are safe.

 #### Higher order functions
 Higher order functions are functions that take functions as their argument.
-Since functions are first class citizens in Go, they have a type and they can be passed around. a function type is a representation for its arguments and its return.
+Since functions are first class citizens in Go, they have a type and they can be passed around.
+A function type is the representation of both its arguments and its return.
 In this case we are passing behaviour as a parameter.

 ```go
 func consumeBehaviour(f func() string) {